 Coat the truffles by rolling in dessicated coconut, cocoa powder or melted chocolate and place back in the fridge to set.

 - This recipe will make 10-12 truffles, depending on size.

 - I don’t think it matters that they are not all exactly the same size or perfectly round, that’s the beauty of them being truly hand made.

-You probably noticed that in these recipes I keep insisting that you buy dark chocolate that is a minimum 70% cocoa powder and of course there is a very good reason for this.
-Dark chocolate has a lot less sugar than milk chocolate and the higher the cocoa percentage, the better.
+The reason I insist that you buy dark chocolate with a minimum 70% cocoa powder, is that dark chocolate has less sugar than milk chocolate.
+Also, the higher the percentage of cocoa or cacao powder, the better.

-And if you really want to impress and make your own (it’s easier than you think) click here for my simple 3-ingredient recipe.
+Now if you really want to impress your Valentine and make your own chocolate gifts, it’s way easier than you think.

 I hope you enjoy your Valentine’s Day, whatever you are doing and whoever you are with.